Context Matters: Peer-Aware Student Behavioral Engagement Measurement via VLM Action Parsing and LLM Sequence

 \subsection{Large Language Models}

 Large language models (LLMs) are Transformer-based models with hundreds of billions of parameters, trained on large-scale text corpora (e.g., GPT-3 \cite{brown2020language}, LLaMA \cite{dubey2024llama}, Gemma \cite{team2024gemma}, etc.).
 They exhibit generalization abilities, enabling them to perform tasks in zero-shot settings without requiring task-specific training examples.
-While several works employed LLMs in education for multiple-choice question generation and assignment grading, there is less work that leverages the reasoning capability of LLMs in student behavior analysis.
-Yu et al. \cite{yu2024raw} utilized an LLM to generate a pedagogical report based on the structured temporal action information for each student, which includes action categories and their timestamps.
-In this work, we use the LLM to assign an engagement level to each student's sequence of actions.
+While several works have employed LLMs in education for multiple-choice question generation and assignment grading, Yu et al. \cite{yu2024raw} utilized an LLM to generate a pedagogical report based on the structured temporal action information for each student, including action categories and their timestamps.
+In contrast, our work uses an LLM to assign an engagement level to each student's sequence of actions.